Fiat Money simply explained

 Fiat currencies are government-issued national currencies, such as the U.S. dollar, euro, or Swiss franc, that are not backed by the value of precious metals such as gold or silver.
-Instead, their value derives from the existence of the government and the national bank that issued them.
+Instead, their value is derived from the existence of the government and the national bank that issued them.

 When Richard Nixon, then President of the United States, decoupled the U.S. dollar from the price of gold in 1971, unbacked fiat money was born.
 Since then, most countries have issued their own fiat currencies and continue to use them today.

-Fiat money, then, is a government-issued medium of exchange and payment that has no real intrinsic value.
-However, the state, or rather the central bank, creates banknotes and coins that are assigned a value.
+Fiat money, then, is a government-determined medium of exchange and payment that has no real intrinsic value.
+However, the state, or rather the central bank, creates banknotes and coins to which a value is assigned.
 Through this hypothetical value, a certain value is attributed to the fiat currency.

 The main problem with conventional currencies is the trust required to make them work.
-You have to trust the central bank not to devalue the currency, but the history of fiat currencies is full of breaches of that trust.
+You have to trust the central bank not to debase the currency, but the history of fiat currencies is full of breaches of that trust.
 Banks must be trusted to hold our money and transfer it electronically, but they lend it out in waves of credit bubbles without being able to set aside even a fraction of it.
-We have to trust them with our privacy and trust them not to let identity thieves raid our accounts.
-Their massive overhead makes micropayments impossible.
+We have to trust them with our privacy and trust that they won't let identity thieves raid our accounts.
+Their massive overhead costs make micropayments impossible.